directus/directus/.changeset/smooth-ears-buy.md

 '@directus/app': patch
 ---

-Fixed caching of marketplace user extension listing
+Fixed a caching issue which could lead to wrong extensions being listed under an account inside Marketplace